nnaisense/evotorch/docs/user_guide/logging.md

 import neptune.new as neptune

 run = neptune.init(
-    project = 'workspace-name/project-name',
+    project='workspace-name/project-name',
 )  # Start an neptune run to log to
 _ = NeptuneLogger(searcher, run=run)

 # Run the search algorithm